gz101/gz101/README.md

 - 👋 Hi, I’m Gabriel!
-- 👀 I’m interested in computer science, construction & accessible education.
+- 👀 I’m interested in computer science and software engineering.
-- 🌱 I’m currently learning how to be a better software engineer at Harvard Extension School.
+- 🌱 I’m currently a Software Engineer and a masters student.
-- 💞️ I’m looking to collaborate on things to do with accessible education and social equity.
 - 📫 How to reach me?
 Check out the links in my profile!

 <!---